iainquayle/lemnos/issues.md

 bring the runner functions up to date with new ir

+### source gen

+impl some kind of de dup for static members that are the same

 ### style

 shorten lines to 80 characters for everthing but templates perhaps